lkodinsson/MARS/Fantasy/Talents.md

 ## Arcane Precision

 **Cost:** 10 EXP
-**Requirements:** Max Intelligence 11+, Can cast spells
+**Requirements:** Max Intelligence 11+, Arcana

-After rolling to cast a spell using the arcana skill, you may spend mana to decrease the difficulty and critical threshold of that spell, at a cost of 1 mana per point reduced.
+After rolling to cast a spell using the arcana skill, you may spend mana to decrease the difficulty of that spell, at a cost of 1 mana per 2 points reduced.
 This additional mana spent is considered an increase on that spell's mana cost.

 ## Arcane Synthesis